kantord/SeaGOAT/README.md

 ### Install SeaGOAT

-In order to install SeaGOAT, you need to have the following dependencies already installed on your computer:
+In order to install SeaGOAT, you need to have the following dependencies that must be already installed on your computer:

 - Python 3.11 or newer
 - ripgrep